sangria-graphql/sangria-graphql.github.io/learn.md

 ## GraphQL federation

-If we want to use [GraphQL federation](https://www.apollographql.com/docs/federation/), you can use sangria to provide a service subgraph.
+If you want to use [GraphQL federation](https://www.apollographql.com/docs/federation/), you can use sangria to provide a service subgraph.
 For that, use the [sangria-federated](https://github.com/sangria-graphql/sangria-federated/) library that supports Federation v1 and v2.

 ## Helpers